CAKR: Commutative algebra k-mer representations for genomics: Results

-In the HEV dataset, \textsc{CAKL}, FFP-JS, FFP-KL, and NVM all achieved perfect genotypic clustering (Supplementary Fig.~S4).
-Markov misclassified one Group~3 genome, while FPS performed worst, failing to separate Groups~3 and~4, though correctly clustering Group~1.
+In the HEV dataset, CAKR, FFP-JS, FFP-KL, and NVM all achieved perfect genotypic clustering (Supplementary Fig.~5).
+MKS misclassified one Group~3 genome, while FPS performed worst, failing to separate Groups~3 and~4, though correctly clustering Group~1.

-In the influenza HA dataset, \textsc{CAKL}, FFP-JS, and FFP-KL all achieved perfect subtype classification (Supplementary Fig.~S5), though FFP-JS and FFP-KL grouped H3N2 and H2N2 under a shared node, unlike \textsc{CAKL}.
-NVM failed to cluster H1N1 cohesively and misclassified one H2N2 sequence, while Markov misclassified an H1N1.
+In the influenza \textit{HA} dataset, CAKR, FFP-JS, and FFP-KL all achieved perfect subtype classification (Supplementary Fig.~6), though FFP-JS and FFP-KL grouped H3N2 and H2N2 under a shared node, unlike CAKR.
+NVM failed to cluster H1N1 cohesively and misclassified one H2N2 sequence, while MKS misclassified an H1N1.
 FPS performed worst, correctly clustering only the H7N9 subtype.

-In the ebolavirus dataset, all methods correctly separated the five known species (Supplementary Fig.~S6).
-NVM, FFP-JS, FFP-KL, and Markov distinguished epidemic lineages except for the 1996 outbreak, with NVM producing the longest inter-clade branches.
-FFP-JS and FFP-KL showed shorter branches, indicating weaker sensitivity, while Markov grouped EBOV and RESTV under a common ancestor.
+In the ebolavirus dataset, all methods correctly separated the five known species (Supplementary Fig.~7).
+NVM, FFP-JS, FFP-KL, and MKS distinguished epidemic lineages except for the 1996 outbreak, with NVM producing the longest inter-clade branches.
+FFP-JS and FFP-KL showed shorter branches, indicating weaker sensitivity, while MKS grouped EBOV and RESTV under a common ancestor.
 FPS failed to resolve the epidemic-level structure within EBOV.

-To evaluate scalability, we applied CAKL to 30 complete bacterial genomes ranging from 0.9 to 6.5~Mb.
-Despite the substantial increase in sequence size and complexity, all methods except NVM and FPS recovered correct family-level groupings (Supplementary Fig.~S7).
-Overall, CAKL consistently delivered accurate and biologically coherent phylogenies, outperforming existing alignment-free methods across diverse genomic datasets.
+To evaluate performance on longer sequences, we applied CAKR to 30 complete bacterial genomes ranging from 0.9 to 6.5~Mb.
+Despite the substantial increase in sequence size and complexity, all methods except NVM and FPS recovered correct family-level groupings (Supplementary Fig.~8).
+Overall, CAKR consistently delivered accurate and biologically coherent phylogenies, outperforming existing alignment-free methods across diverse genomic datasets.
+A qualitative cross-dataset summary of phylogenetic reconstruction behavior is provided in Supplementary Table~2.

+To quantify phylogenetic consistency throughout our experiments, we use the purity metric in Eq.~(\ref{eq:purity_metric}) as our primary evaluation measure (Fig.~\ref{fig:tree-accuracies}).
+Purity summarizes the extent to which sequences sharing the same taxonomic label form coherent (approximately monophyletic) groups in the inferred tree, providing a label-based assessment aligned with known classifications.

+In addition, we report the normalized Robinson-Foulds (nRF) distance between CAKR trees and the MAFFT-based reference trees as a complementary, topology-only measure of tree-to-tree similarity.
+Averaged across datasets, CAKR attained an nRF of $0.39$.
+Further details are provided in Supplementary Section~3.